Skip to main content

 - 5. May I determine the number of arbitrators who will hear my claim?

-- Rule 12401 of the Customer Code and Rule 13401 of the Industry Code provide that one arbitrator will decide a case if the amount of the claim is $100,000 or less, exclusive of interest and expenses, unless all parties agree in writing to three arbitrators.
+- The Code of Arbitration Procedure Rule 12401 for Customer Disputes and Rule 13401 for Industry Disputes provide that one arbitrator will decide a case if the amount of the claim is $100,000 or less, exclusive of interest and expenses, unless all parties agree in writing to three arbitrators.
 If a claim is more than $100,000 or for an unspecified or non-monetary amount, a panel of three arbitrators will be selected to decide the case, unless all parties agree in writing to the appointment of a single arbitrator to decide the case.